A Staunch Legal Ally During Your Divorce

 As divorce and family law attorneys, we are convinced that couples who work together to create an amicable settlement agreement are happier and better adjusted at the end of the marriage dissolution process.
 That said, some couples are not able to reach a settlement; they require the intervention of the family court during the divorce process.
 If you are in such a situation, you need an aggressive advocate who is experienced in developing cases for trial.

-At Butler, Giraudo & Meister, P.C., our divorce lawyers serve clients in Peoria and Tazewell counties and throughout Central Illinois.
+At Butler Giraudo & Meister, P.C., our divorce lawyers serve clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We are trial lawyers trained as attorney advocates.
 We enjoy trying cases and have had a great deal of success doing so.
 If the issue is important to you and we are not able to reach a negotiated settlement, we will advocate for you aggressively in court.

 Understanding Your Goals In Divorce